DynamicIntuition/dynamicintuition.github.io/content/knowledge/strategy.md

 * Preparations for accepting contributions to plugins will be done during the Summer.

 * Plugin additions will be accepted during the Fall, concurrent to the development of learned strategy representations.

+* A minimum viable product for Hermes is tentative for early 2026.